dipper-dots/dipper-dots.github.io/README.md

-im trying to make this forsaken thing work so i can have a nap and apparently i need a read me file?
+im trying to make this god forsaken thing WORK WHY DO YOU NEED A READ ME FILE